 First-time, First-year Students

 First-time, first-year students who have never attended another college or university must provide a final copy of their high school transcript that indicates they graduated, or other proof of graduation or proof of GED diploma, to the Department of Admissions and Enrollment Services.

 Transfer students must have a complete Enrollment Services file before financial aid will be awarded.
-This includes the submission and evaluation of transcripts from all previously attended colleges and universities.
+This includes the submission and evaluation of transcripts from high school and all previously attended colleges and universities.
 Once transcripts have been evaluated and posted on the student’s academic record, the Financial Aid office will determine if the student meets TCC’s Standards of Satisfactory Academic Progress for Financial Aid.
 Students not meeting TCC’s established standards will not be eligible for financial aid.

 Students who are later found to be ineligible for aid that they have received due to a clerical error, an increase in the Expected Family Contribution or any other error are responsible for repayment of the funds they were not actually eligible to receive.
 If a student receives a refund that he or she did not anticipate or that is in excess of what the student expected, the student should contact the Financial Aid office.
 Students will be notified via email if there are changes to their financial aid, other than adjustment to scholarships based on actual tuition and fees.